 Tusk's 'Kremlin' tweet prompts Polish uproar

-Donald Tusk has accused the Polish government of serving Kremlin interests in words that set off a political storm.
+Donald Tusk has accused the Polish government of serving Russian interests in words seen as his return to national politics.

 The European Council head and former Polish leader, who was in Asia, spoke out in a tweet at 3AM central European time on Monday.

 "Alarm!
 A vehement dispute with Ukraine, isolation in the European Union, departure from the rule of law and independent courts, attack on non-governmental sector and free media - PiS strategy or Kremlin's plan?
-Too similar to rest easy," he said.
+Too alike to rest easy," he said.

-Beata Szydlo, the ruling Law and Justice (PiS) party's prime minister, reacted at 5.45AM, saying that Tusk "has done nothing for Poland" as Council President and that in "using his position to attack the Polish government, he is attacking Poland".
+Beata Szydlo, the ruling Law and Justice (PiS) party PM, reacted at 5.45AM, saying that Tusk "has done nothing for Poland" as EU Council chief and that in "using his position to attack the Polish government, he is attacking Poland".

-The exchange set off tens of thousands of retweets and comments on social media.
+The exchange prompted tens of thousands of retweets and comments on social media.

-Lech Walesa, the Polish Nobel laureate, called Tusk's words "the last bell, to save Poland for a democratic Europe".
+Lech Walesa, the Polish Nobel laureate, applauded Tusk's words, saying they were "the last bell, to save Poland for a democratic Europe".

-A PiS senator, Stanislaw Karczewski, said Tusk was "banging his head against a wall".
+A PiS senator, Stanislaw Karczewski, said Tusk was "banging his head against a wall" in what would "hurt him".

-The Polish foreign minister, Witold Waszczykowski, told Polish press later the same morning that Tusk's tweet was "some kind of mournful cry of frustration".
+The Polish foreign minister, Witold Waszczykowski, told Polish press later the same morning that Tusk's comment was "some kind of mournful cry of frustration".

 "He can't actively stay in European politics, so he's trying to come back to Polish politics," the minister said.

-Tusk referred to a current Polish dispute with Ukraine over the exhumation of Polish people slaughtered there by Ukrainian soldiers in World War II.
+Tusk had referred to a current Polish dispute with Ukraine over the exhumation of Polish people slaughtered there by Ukrainian soldiers in World War II.

-The European Council head also referred to Poland's "isolation" over PiS judicial reforms deemed by the European Commission to violate judges' independence and deemed worthy of EU sanctions by the European Parliament.
+He also referred to Poland's "isolation" over PiS judicial reforms deemed by the European Commission to violate judges' independence and deemed worthy of EU sanctions by the European Parliament.

 The parliament's resolution, passed last week, included an outcry over a recent march by ultra-nationalist groups in Warsaw.